mude9/Learning-Python/README.md

 # Learning-Python
-In this Repository you will find the basic lessons that will help any one to learn Python
+In this repository you will find the basic lessons that will help anyone to learn Python